What is a Good Neighbor Fence?

 You also need to know the laws surrounding installing a new fence on a boundary line as well, typically referred to as “good neighbor fence” laws.

-In the state of California: “Adjoining landowners are presumed to share an equal benefit from any fence dividing their properties and, unless otherwise agreed to by the parties in a written agreement, shall be presumed to be equally responsible for the reasonable costs of construction, maintenance, or necessary replacement of the fence.”
+California fence law states, "Adjoining landowners are presumed to share an equal benefit from any fence dividing their properties and, unless otherwise agreed to by the parties in a written agreement, shall be presumed to be equally responsible for the reasonable costs of construction, maintenance, or necessary replacement of the fence."

 If you’d like, you can read more about the law here.